ivanovskairena/fuel_calculator/README.md

 Ready to run in production?
 Please [check our deployment guides](https://hexdocs.pm/phoenix/deployment.html).

-## Project is to calculate fuel consumtion for the mission to space based on these requirements
+## Project is to calculate fuel that is needed for the mission to space based on the requirements listed on this link
  - https://docs.google.com/document/d/1iRytYuAfUaih8fQHFZVfZwanQZjegFm9ulsMvmqENwM/edit

 ## Calculations are made in /calculator by using a mass input and a route for the mission.